aws-samples/service-catalog-engine-for-terraform-os/README.md

     * The role used for running Terraform commands. the named of this role is TerraformExecutionRole-<region>.
     * When adding these roles to the IAM policy, use a Condition block with the StringLike operator on aws:PrincipalArn, rather than setting these role arns directly in the Resource block.
 See the example listed above.

-In addition, Service Catalog has requirements for each terraform-open-source product's launch role. https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-launchrole-Terraform.html
+In addition, Service Catalog has requirements for each launch role used for products of type TERRAFORM_OPEN_SOURCE or EXTERNAL. https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-launchrole-Terraform.html

 1. Grant sts:AssumeRole to the Service Catalog service principal.
-1. Include permissions to manage tagging and resource grouping of the provisioned resources.
+1. Include permissions to manage tagging and resource grouping of provisioned resources.
 1. Grant s3:GetObject to access the Service Catalog bucket where provisioning artifact files are made available.
 You can use a Condition block to limit the resource to buckets with the tag key "servicecatalog:provisioning" and value "true."
 See the above example.

 ## Grant Access to the Product